Victor (footballer, born 1995)

-Victor Matheus da Silva Matos (born 4 January 1995) is a Brazilian footballer who plays as an attacking midfielder for Kategoria Superiore club Bylis Ballsh.
+Victor Matheus da Silva Matos (born 4 January 1995), commonly known as Victor da Silva or simply Victor, is a Brazilian footballer who plays as an attacking midfielder or forward for Indian Football League club Gokulam Kerala.

 Club career

 Born in Cuiabá, Victor da Silva played youth football with São Caetano before moving to Chievo in the 2010 summer.
 On 19 May 2013 he made his first-team debut, coming on as a second-half substitute in a 2–2 draw at Atalanta.

 In the 2014–15 season, he played in Serie B for Pescara, scoring two goals.
 In January 2016, Da Silva moved on loan to Brescia until the end of the season.

 On 4 December Victor da Silva scored his first goal, the last of a 4–1 home routing over Reggina, for the campaign's Coppa Italia.

 On 15 January 2019, he joined Fano on loan.
 For the 2019–20 season, he moved to Virtus Verona.

 In August 2020, da Silva moved to Albanian club KF Vllaznia Shkodër.